densitydesign/dd18-group-7/README.md

-# An highway to greenness.
-Analysing green narratives in car brands' adverts
+# Automotifs · Sustainability as seen in car adverts on YouTube

 Phase 2.2 · Data Publics[^1].